Raq1/TR7AE-Mesh-Editor/README.md

 - Remove HInfo data from pose bones to write the data exclusively from meshes.
 This will give the possibility to remove/add HInfo
 - Write Markups
 - Cloth export
-- Add import/export for multiple HSpheres/HBoxes/HCapsules per bone rather than just one
-- Fix HInfo and HSpheres not syncing when transforming when creating a new scene
 - Texture conversion to .pcd via drag-and-drop on Blender viewport

 ## Known limits/issues

 - The limit of vertex count for one entire model is 21,845
-- Addon currently only supports 1 HSphere/HBox/HCapsule.
-HMarkers are the only HInfo component that can have multiple entries.
-This will be fixed in the future.
-- Exporting the main model of lara_natla.drm from Anniversary causes the game to crash if the "Unknown 2" flag of the fire effect mesh is left unchanged.
-This means, however, that the fire effect won't be there anymore.
-There's currently no knowledge as to why this happens exactly.

 ## Credits